vslyo/vslyo.github.io/research-work.md

 My current research interest is in the physics of information.
 The physical nature of information is what I think about most.
 Almost everything I work on seems to somehow relate to the physics of information.
 Below are some of my work on this area:
 * [Knowledge in Quantum Mechanics](quantum-knowledge.pdf) - explores the concept of Knowledge from a quantum perspective
 * [Quantum Nature of Classical Information](quantum-nature.pdf) - originally submitted for a course project requirement, this paper explores how classical information could be interpretted quantum mechanically
-* [Newcomb's Problem and Entanglement](quantum-newcomb.pdf) - explores Newcomb's Problem from a quantum perspective.
-This was also submitted for a course
+* [Newcomb's Problem and Entanglement](quantum-newcomb.pdf) - explores Newcomb's Problem from a quantum perspective, submitted for a course
 * [Interaction Free Measurement](interaction-free.pdf) - submitted for a seminar
 * [Generalised Measurement](generalised-measurement.pdf)
 * [Quantum Mechanics from an Information Theory Perspective](qm-it.pdf) - exploring quantum mechanics starting from the principle of information conservation